muguira-james/muguira-james.github.io/_posts/2018-10-25-Using-Express-to-serve-a-React-JS-app.md

 A React app created from the create-react-app command provides a number of "canned" scripts.
 For example, we can start the app and show it in the default browser (npm start), we start the Jest test fixture (npm test) and we can have the built-in webpack bundle together our app in a build directory.
 This bundled app will have the javascript code joined into a single file (or maybe 2 files, depending on your setup - we do a directory listing down below).
 It will have all of the paths setup to run from a static path and the package.json file adjusted to run from a relative url.
 Thus, the app is bundled together as a static uri resource.

 This article will reuse the React app we wrote to use Leaflet in React [React + Leaflet](https://muguira-james.github.io/A-creating-basic-React-app-with-a-leaflet-map/).
-The code can be run by issuing "npm start" from the command line.
+Issuing “npm start” from the command line can run the code.
 It opens port 3000 on localhost.
 Fro the browser point of view, the React app is just static content.
 It is html and javascript and images.
 So, we want Express to treat the React app as static content when a client requests the React App.
 However, the React app is setup to run from the create-react-app infrastructure.
 We need to convert it to a static format for serving from our Express server.
 To accomplish this we use "npm run build".
 That command will create a build dir and add all of the required content.
 We can copy the contents of the build dir to our Express server "public".
 We are going to run the build step manually, but you might want to look into Jenkins to handle it automatically.

 ### Setup Express for serving static content